DesmondQue/javelin-plugin-intellij/README.md

 # Javelin Plugin for IntelliJ IDEA

 An IntelliJ IDEA plugin for **Spectrum-Based Fault Localization (SBFL)** of Java projects.
-Javelin analyzes test pass/fail data and code coverage to rank lines of code by suspiciousness, helping you find bugs faster — directly inside your IDE.
+Javelin analyzes test pass/fail data and code coverage to rank lines of code by suspiciousness, helping you find bugs faster, directly inside your IDE.

 Javelin wraps the [javelin-cli](https://github.com/DesmondQue/javelin-cli) engine and supports both the standard **Ochiai** algorithm and the experimental **Ochiai-MS** algorithm (mutation-score weighted SBFL).